21 Thanksgiving Charcuterie Boards Too Good to Be a Side Dish in 2025

 18. Build-Your-Own Charcuterie Party

 If you’ve been asking, how to assemble a charcuterie board for Thanksgiving?
-Try taking the pressure of yourself and instead, share the process with your friends!
+Try taking the pressure off and make it a group activity.

 19. Go Gourmet